 Geo-spatial analysis of exposure to manage catastrophe risk

 Understanding the physical location of risks is key to minimising exposure to geographic concentration risk which in turn decreases concentration risk.

-Qed can geocode addresses to determine the latitude and longitude of these risks and provide insight into which areas are over exposed and which are under exposed.
+QED can geocode addresses to determine the latitude and longitude of these risks and provide insight into which areas are over exposed and which are under exposed.
 This can allow insurers to manage risk in certain areas by increasing premiums or limiting sales.
-Insurers can also use this information to focus sales efforts on untapped.
+Insurers can also use this information to focus sales efforts on untapped markets.